Pioneer Center North Philosophy

 WHAT ALUMNI SAY

-Those who were dissatisfied with their experiences compared the facility to a prison, mentioning disrespectful treatment by staff and sub-par food.
+Dissatisfied alumni likened PCN to a prison, citing a disrespectful staff and sub-par food.
 “This isn't a treatment center, it is a transition center for criminals.
-It's dirty, cold and the staff treats you like a criminal,” B.F. told Rehabs.com in their one-star review.
-M.W.’s review echoed this assessment.
+It's dirty, cold and the staff treats you like a criminal,” B.F. told Rehabs.com in one such report.
 “They treat you horribly! .
-They ignore you completely… The food is not cooked all the way!” they wrote in their review.
-Another anonymous alum called the program “a joke” and described the center as “a lockdown facility with a detox on site. poor nutrition, under staffed, sleeping quarters are drafty.”
+They ignore you completely… The food is not cooked all the way!” added alum M.W., while yet another called the program “a joke” and described the center as “a lockdown facility with a detox on site."

 WHAT FRIENDS & FAMILY SAY

-Elizabeth was the one loved one to raise concerns about the center’s security and safety.
-“My daughter says violence, drugs, uncomfortable to be there,” she told Rehabs.com.
+Elizabeth, however, raised concerns over the center’s security and safety, telling Rehabs.com: “My daughter says violence, drugs, uncomfortable to be there.”

-PCN does not publish its fees or insurance policy online, but its website notes that the facility accepts self-paying clients.
-Reviews submitted to Rehabs.com indicated that clients and their loved ones found treatment to be generally affordable.
+Pioneer Center North provides few details on its treatment fees or insurance policies online, however, its website notes that self-paying clients “may apply directly.”
+Rehabs.com reviews indicated that, by and large, clients and their loved ones found treatment at PCN affordable.

 User ReviewsReview this Center